 Let’s now turn our attention to the systems of internal control that would be need when dealing with money placed at the altar.
 This usually occurs when the church hosts special services for say missions or relief efforts.
 The reason for the offering does not mean that proper counting and recording should be ignored.
 On the contrary, documented internal controls procedures are quite relevant if the church is to protect its reputation and possibly the members’ lives.
 You really do not want it known that any member is allowed to leave the church with the offering in their possession.

-The controls governing the collection of offering will apply which include:
+The controls governing the collection of offering that will apply include:

 - That there is separation of the duties surrounding the collection, counting, recording and depositing of the altar offerings.
 Different persons should be responsible for each area.